KaterynaKocheharova/Currency-Converter-App/README.md

 # Currency Exchange #
-We worked on this convenient exchange currency project with my classmates during our React practice classes.
+We worked on this exchange currency project with my classmates during our React practice classes.

 ## Here you can
 * See exchange rates